-The rabbit hutch we purchased has two levels of living for the bunnies.
+The rabbit hutch we purchased when starting out with rabbits had two levels of living for the bunnies.
 Click here to see how we decorated it!

-It’s great that they have lots of space to live, but the lower level is on the ground.
+It’s great having lots of safe space, but the lower level is on the ground.
 In New England, we often have snowfalls of more than a few inches so we knew when we bought it we would have to raise the hutch off the ground.

-We started by building a simple frame out of 2x4s, the length and width of the hutch, then covered the frame top with plywood.
-We made the legs 2 feet long, tall enough to avoid any snow drifts and also tall enough to allow us to store rabbit supplies underneath.
+We started by building a simple frame out of 2x4s, the length and width of the hutch then covered the frame top with plywood.
+We made the legs 2 feet tall, enough to avoid any snow drifts and also tall enough to allow us to store rabbit supplies underneath.

 The problem with leaving the floor as plywood is that wood is porous – making it hard to clean & disinfect.
 We opted to cover the plywood with cheap ceramic tiles (it was under $10 for the tiles needed for this base).
 The ceramic tiles will be easy to keep clean and they will also stay cool in the summer, providing relief for hot bunnies.

 We bought a small tub of tile adhesive that can double as grout.
 It was already premixed, super easy!

 First, spread the adhesive and stick the tiles down.
 Notice, we did not tile all the way to the edge of the plywood base.
 We left space for the hutch to rest on.
 We got lucky that the inside of our hutch is 2 feet wide by 7 feet long.
 So buying standard 12×12 tiles meant we didn’t even have to cut tiles at all.

 We have never tiled anything before.
 Does it look great?
 No. Have we found a new career path?
 Unlikely.
 The rabbits don’t care if some of the tiles are crooked or if the grout lines are even though, so don’t be afraid to tackle projects like this!